It took a split second for Chris Eaton's carefully constructed life to fall apart. With the help of his daughter, he's put it back together again.

 "I probably started playing some of the best rugby I'd played in a long time because I couldn't care less about the result.
 The sole purpose of me playing rugby was to escape myself and the misery I was in at the time."

 Hawke's Bay were good to him.
-Eaton was allowed to do his strength and conditioning work on his own – he is a qualified strength and conditioning coach and even at 35 looks like he has been carved out of granite – and on team training and game days Layla was as much a part of the squad as anybody.
+Eaton was allowed to do his strength and conditioning work on his own – even at 35 looks like he has been carved out of granite – and on team training and game days Layla was as much a part of the squad as anybody.

 "My daughter was always there and the managers and coaches all knew her, talked to her and made her feel comfortable," Eaton recalls.
 "She was always in the changing rooms.
 It was so good."